ekmbcd/Piscine-42Rome-2020/README.md

 - C09 : 100%

 - R00 : 0% (forgot to add a prototype, doesn't compile)
-- R01 : 0% (a few errors, almost works for all N-size squares)
+- R01 : 0% (a few errors, almost works for all N-sized squares)
 - R02 : 80% (makefile relinks)

 - BSQ : 100%